ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ## Fireborne
 # As of this current build, Fireborne is Incomplete
-Either through draconic lineage or hellish influence, your magic tends twords fire and flame.
+Either through draconic lineage or hellish influence, your magic tends towards fire and flame.

 ### Origin Spells